The Walmart version of Prime Day has arrived: A $98 Roku TV and $49 Instant Pot lead the best deals

 The JVC LT-55MAW595 is a 55-inch class TV that offers a 2160p 4K UHD picture and three HDMI connections.
 The interface is none other than Roku, so you get all the advantages of that platform, including a great UI and access to more than 5,000 streaming channels.

-This TV usually sells for $400 but during this sale you can saver 37% (while supplies last).
+This TV usually sells for $400 but during this sale you can save 37% (while supplies last).

 Here's your chance to save $20 on Super Mario Party for your Nintendo Switch (as well as several other first-party Nintendo games).
 Usually $60, you can save 33% on the game during Walmart's sale.